-GRAND RAPIDS, Mich. — During a pandemic, we talk a lot about being healthy, not taking risks and keeping ourselves and others safe.
+GRAND RAPIDS, Mich. — During a pandemic, we talk a lot about being healthy, not taking risks, and keeping ourselves and others safe.
 It is also a good time to remember the other basics of staying healthy and well.
 Dr. Diana Bitner, from True™ Women’s Health, LLC, a midlife, menopause, and sexual health wellness clinic, shared some insight into some things you can do while staying home that will make you healthier.

-The Seven Essential Elements of Daily Success, or SEEDS™, are the “basics habits" that impact how well women will age and feel.
+The Seven Essential Elements of Daily Success, or SEEDS™, are the “basic habits" that impact how well women will age and feel.
 Dr. Bitner says they are just as important now as at any other time.

 - Water - Eight 10 oz glasses each day

 - Vitamins – Multivitamin, Vitamin D and Calcium

 - Fiber – 35 grams per day